traitimtrongvag/Encodev2-Anan/README.md

 3. Enter the name of the file when prompted (e.g., myscript.py).

-4. The encoded file will be saved in the FileDaMaHoa directory with the prefix enc_.
+4. The encoded file will be saved in the EncryptedFiles directory with the prefix enc_.